Ruled Laguerre minimal surfaces: Isotropic model of Laguerre geometry

-\begin{proposition} Let $\Phi$ be a nondevelopable immersed surface.
-The surface $\Phi$ is enveloped by a family of cones if and only if the surface $\Phi^i$ is the union of a family of i-M-circles. \end{proposition}
+\begin{proposition} \mscomm{Assume (*).} The surface $\Phi$ is enveloped by a family of cones if and only if \mscomm{through each point of the surface $\Phi^i$ there passes an arc of an i-M-circle fully contained in $\Phi^i$}. \end{proposition}

+\begin{proof}\mscomm{If a cone $C$ is tangent to $\Phi$ along a continuous curve, then the tangent plane is not constant along the curve (otherwise $C$ and $\Phi$ are tangent along a line segment which implies vanishing Gaussian curvature), thus an arc of the i-M-circle $C^i$ is fully contained in $\Phi^i$, and vice versa.
+This argument is valid as well when $C$ degenerates to a line segment on $\Phi$.} \end{proof}